scholzandre/VocabTrainer/README.md

 - multiple choice, where five entries are given and you have to connect the correct ones

 One entry is required for the first two learning modes and at least five for the last two.

+If you use entries separated by commas, you can enter as many as there are in the second learning mode.

 To track your progress, there is also an analysis window where you can see how many entries you have seen at least once, how many you already know and how many you have answered incorrectly.